How We Break Through

 Regulatory T (Treg) cells suppress the immune response of effector T cells.
 Increased numbers of Treg cells is associated with poor survival in several tumor types.
-Surface Oncology is developing medicines that selectively deplete Treg cells in the tumor in order to reactivate the patient’s immune response to fight cancer.
+Surface Oncology is developing medicines that selectively inhibit and/or deplete Treg cells in the tumor in order to reactivate the patient’s immune response to fight cancer.

 Natural Killer Cells